 It is your responsibility to refill Paper Towels & Toilet Paper.
-Spares are in the boiler room.
+Spares and the key for the dispensers are in the boiler room.

 WASTE MANAGEMENT

 Appoint someone from your group to be in charge of waste management and to ensure recycling is done correctly and is disposed off correctly at the end of your stay.